When to Invest

 Investing enables vacations, hobbies, home ownership, retirement, entrepreneurship, and philanthropy.

 Gross Return vs Real Return

-Real return is the adjusted gain after accounting for purchasing power; to start with $100 and end with $120 across 2% inflation is a bit under 18% real return.
+Real return is the gain adjusted for purchasing power. $100 to $120 across 2% inflation is a bit under 18% real return.

 Rate of return is usually stated as a gross yearly value.